Felix Sater: Key Donald Trump-Russia Link Already Sang To Robert Mueller, Was FBI Snitch, Report Says

 In fact, the BuzzFeed profile of the 52-year-old, Moscow-born Sater — reported and published with Sater’s cooperation — says that Slater has already given information to Russia investigation Special Counsel Robert Mueller — whose investigative team includes at least six members who have worked with Sater previously, in some cases going back a decade.

 Sater is also alleged to have deep connections to both Russian and American organized crime figures.
-In 1998 he pled guilty to a stock fraud scheme that also involved members of the Genovese and Bonnano New York Mafia crime families.
+In 1998, he pled guilty to a stock fraud scheme that also involved members of the Genovese and Bonanno New York Mafia crime families.
 That guilty plea led to an agreement to act as an FBI informant — but Sater had served as a valuable “asset” to the FBI as well as the Central Intelligence Agency and Defense Intelligence Agency long before his plea deal, BuzzFeed reported.

 Sater, according to the Monday report, even provided important intelligence in the hunt for the now-slain terrorist leader Osama bin Laden prior to the September 11, 2001, attacks on the World Trade Center and the Pentagon which made bin Laden the most wanted man in the world.

-Sater obtained secret satellite phone numbers for bin Laden, and helped the United States put together a covert hit team to kill the Al Qaeda leader, according to the BuzzFeed report, which may be read online in its entirety by visiting this link.
+Sater obtained secret satellite phone numbers for bin Laden and helped the United States put together a covert hit team to kill the Al Qaeda leader, according to the BuzzFeed report, which may be read online in its entirety by visiting this link.

 U.S. forces did not catch up to bin Laden for more than a decade after Sater’s involvement, however, finally tracking him to a hideaway in Pakistan where a Navy SEAL team found and killed him.

-Though Trump has claimed in sworn testimony that he does not know Sater and wouldn’t recognize him if they were in the same room together, the BuzzFeed report portrays a lengthy and close relationship between the two, starting when Sater’s company rented offices in Manhattan’s Trump Tower. and Sater marched into Trump’s office uninvited one day, declaring, “I’m going to be the biggest developer in New York City — and you want to be my partner.”
+Though Trump has claimed in sworn testimony that he does not know Sater and wouldn’t recognize him if they were in the same room together, the BuzzFeed report portrays a lengthy and close relationship between the two, starting when Sater’s company rented offices in Manhattan’s Trump Tower.
+Sater marched into Trump’s office uninvited one day, declaring, “I’m going to be the biggest developer in New York City — and you want to be my partner.”

 The BuzzFeed report is based on repeated interviews with Sater, who now lives in Los Angeles, as well as “legal documents, emails, letters, and interviews with 10 current and former law enforcement and intelligence officials familiar with his undercover work,” reporters Anthony Cormier and Jason Leopold wrote.